-Click for Dr. Brodsky interviewed on ROCD.
+Click for more Dr. Brodsky interviewed on ROCD and real "Runaway Brides".

-If you want to get to the bottom of it, feel free to email a question to Dr. Brodsky for a free consultation within 24 hours.
-If you feel you're ready to get started, you can make an appointment online now or call 212-726-2390.
+Are your hot and cold feelings a genuine couples issue, jealousy, commitment phobia, or is it really ROCD?
+Get to the bottom of it and email a question to Dr. Brodsky for a free consultation within 24 hours.
+If you feel you're ready to start, you can make an appointment online or call 212-726-2390.
 Virtual teletherapy or in-person sessions are available nationwide.